 Step 6 – Track payment

-Finally, once the transfer has been completed, its status will be updated accordingly and the payment will be reflected in your recipient’s account shortly.
+Finally, once the transfer is complete its status will be updated accordingly.
+The funds should arrive in your recipient’s bank account shortly.

-In our experience, the TransferGo online platform was simple to use and we were satisfied with the instructions provided along the way.
-The entire process took 4 business days, and the funds arrived into our account, albeit with a short payment of $25.
-Upon querying this discrepancy with their customer service team, they were very apologetic and arranged a refund of this fee into our sending account within a few days.
+In our experience, the TransferGo platform was simple to use and we were satisfied with the instructions provided along the way.
+The entire process took 4 business days.
+However, because TransferGo uses the SWIFT network, our transaction incurred a short payment of $25.
+Upon querying this discrepancy, its customer service team was apologetic and credited the amount back to us – which was great.

 TransferGo review: Final thoughts

-On its face, TransferGo provides a relatively straight-forward service, allowing quick and simple payments from the United Kingdom and Europe to a modest selection of countries.
-The company focuses on usability and simplicity, rather than overwhelming its users with complex functionality.
+TransferGo enables fast payments from the UK and Europe along many popular currency corridors.
+The service focuses on ease of use, rather than overwhelming its users with complex functionality.
 In this regard, its greatest strength may also be its greatest weakness.
-While it is certainly a clean interface and provides generally competitive rates, there is little additional functionality for the more experienced user.

 If you have any questions or feedback about our TransferGo review, let us know in the comments below.